DisnakeDev/disnake/CONTRIBUTING.md

 If we were to add a new parameter to this method, a few things would need to be added to this docstring.
 Lets pretend we're adding a parameter, ``oldest_first``.

-We use NumPy style docstrings parsed with sphinx's napoleon extension, the primary documentation for these docstrings can be found [here](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).
+We use NumPy style docstrings parsed with Sphinx's Napoleon extension, the primary documentation for these docstrings can be found [here](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).

 ```py
       """